Joomla v/s WordPress

 - Diversity – WordPress can be used for any type of website.
 Just because it started of as a blogging platform doesn’t mean it is only good for that.
 Many businesses and ecommerce sites use WordPress.

 - Lots Of Plugins – WordPress is well known for the vast array of plugins that are available for it.
 They are available for everything and anything from contact forms to SEO plugins.
+WordPress gives option to remove your page title without any trouble but this facility is not available in Joomla.

 - All Kinds of Templates – There are thousands of templates for WordPress both free and paid.
 Whatever type of design you are looking for the chances are you will be able to find it.
 Then once you have decided on a template installing it is extremely simple and straightforward to do.